PulsGarney/vim-pathogen/README.md

 just for some reason that I have not figure it out..

-the `python-mode` thing did not working currectly as a git submodule.
+the `python-mode` thing did not work currectly as a git submodule.

-even I have already adding it into the `.gitmodules` it will not getting pull down as expected.
+even I have already adding it into the `.gitmodules` it will not gets pull down as expected.

 so you have to do it manully like: